 Have something to look forward to at the other end...

-This was easy for us on our way to Australia - sunshine, cold beers, quality time with the family, BB meeting his twin cousins for the first time - but on the way back, we were sensible/lazy and each made sure we had a day off before going back to work.
+This was easy for us on our way to Australia - sunshine, cold beers, quality time with the family, BB meeting his twin cousins for the first time - but on the way back, we were sensible/lazy and each made sure we had a day off before going back to work so we had that to look forward to.
 As it happened we didn't really feel we needed to collapse in the heap we expected, but it was nice knowing we had some time to battle through the jetlag before work began again.

 I hope this helps - fellow travelling parents, please do leave your advice in the comments...
 I can only imagine what it's like travelling with more than one kiddo...
 That's another article for another day far in the future!